vvorld/getid-web-sdk/README.md

 * Place of birth
 * Place of issue

+It's possible to hide the form into admin panel in flow settings.
 ### Visual Appearance

 It is possible to customize the styles by two ways: